 Shenmue on the other hand already has its third and final chapter releasing, which appears to be (at least) timed exclusive to PlayStation 4.
 Shenmue I and Shenmue II released decades back on the Dreamcast, but sadly – due to poor sales – never saw its concluding third game release.
 With Shenmue III finally in development, SEGA clearly saw a golden opportunity to release Shenmue I and II.
 It’s a wise decision, though a questionable one if the third game never arrives on Xbox One.
 Though, that’s a different story for another time.

 Irrespective of specific remasters, they all do achieve one important goal, which is that they reach a new generation of consumers that may have been too young to try them out during initial release.
 On that front alone, each and every remaster is worth its weight in gold.
-Crash’s trilogy once again being the most relevant example of this notion, much like the upcoming Spyro trilogy, whereas games such as Dark Souls, Modern Warfare and BioShock trails behind, given that they’re only a handful of years old.
+Crash’s trilogy once again being the most relevant example of this notion, much like the newly released Spyro trilogy, whereas games such as Dark Souls, Modern Warfare and BioShock, trail behind, given that they’re only a handful of years old.

 The point in all of this is that there’s a trend and for better or for worse, it’s here to stay.
 I wont continue to argue with or against the relevancy of each remastered title, but we do need to see developers spending just as much effort, or more, working on new experiences.
 Maybe this is easier to criticize as an Xbox One owner, given the sheer lack of IPs and exclusives, but something I feel is important to call out all the same.
 This gen, as made clear in the title, will always be remembered as the gen of remasters.